ministryofjustice/security-guidance/docs/reporting-personal-circumstance-changes.md

 -   Any political, religious, or other organisation holding extreme views, for example advocating violence, or rejecting parliamentary democracy.
 -   Any organisation requiring exceptional or exclusive loyalty.
 -   Any organisation which is unusually secretive about its affairs.
--   Any organisation whose aims, beliefs, or activities might conflict with working for Her Majesty's Government.
+-   Any organisation whose aims, beliefs, or activities might conflict with working for His Majesty's Government.

 ## Overseas links or inappropriate associations